As the internet evolves, as do the practices of scammers utilizing it to trick you out of your money.

 When you are generating a new password, think of a couple words or phrases that have some significance to you and find a way to mesh them together.
 Likewise you could have a longer phrase or a sentence with numbers in between.
 Just be sure that it’s something you can remember and that nobody else could figure out!

 Alongside this, turn on two-factor authentication if a website offers it.
 Two-factor authentication simply adds another layer of protection by having you verify your login attempt either through a connected phone number, email account, or an app.
 You have the choice to use one of them or all of them if you are so inclined.
-By having two-factor authentication on, if your password becomes compromised, you can still have another line of defence to keep your information safe from hackers.
+By having two-factor authentication on, if your password becomes compromised, you can still have another line of defense to keep your information safe from hackers.

 In the digital age we live in, staying safe online has a significant real-world impact.
 Be sure to follow these important safety measures to keep yourself safe.
 The internet can be a scary place, but it doesn’t have to be!